 Duke Wayne was back in 1967, and the BBC had got him.
 Although ITV’s Leslie Halliwell had bought most of Paramount’s film library for the commercial network, the Beeb’s Gordon Smith had somehow poached John Ford’s The Man Who Shot Liberty Valance along with Alfred Hitchcock’s Psycho (1960), which premiered on BBC1 at Easter 1968.
 The Western, in now-traditional fashion, followed Ken Dodd’s show in the main channel’s Christmas Night line-up.
 Local offerings prevailed on ITV, many of them repeat runs, although six stations including ATV in the Midlands presented regional premieres of David Lean’s Dickens adaptation Great Expectations (1946).

 Over on BBC2, a minor milestone occurred with the first showing on a Christmas Day of a feature film in colour.
-The higher-definition (625 lines of resolution) channel had officially launched its colour service at the beginning of the month.
-Doctor in Love, chronologically the fourth in the Doctor series released by the Rank Organisation (sans Dirk Bogarde this time), was the first to reach television.
-Later in the evening, BBC2 offered another colour film treat with Arne Sucksdorff’s semi-documentary The Flute and the Arrow (1957), originally shot in wide-screen Agascope.
+The higher-definition (625 lines of resolution instead of the standard 405) channel had officially launched its colour service at the beginning of the month.
+Chronologically the fourth in the Doctor series released by the Rank Organisation (sans Dirk Bogarde this time), Doctor in Love was the first to reach television.
+Later in the evening, BBC2 offered another colour treat with Arne Sucksdorff’s semi-documentary The Flute and the Arrow (1957), originally shot in wide-screen Agascope.

 1968: Westward the Women (1951) ITV, 8.00pm / Some Like It Hot (1959) BBC1, 9.45pm